mansisampat8/mansisampat8.github.io/_posts/2025-09-22-first-post.md

 Don’t over-engineer.
 Create a version with just the essentials.
 It should be enough to test your assumptions and get early feedback.

 **5. Test with real users**
 Put the MVP in front of actual customers.
-Collect raw feedback—what excites them, what confuses them, what’s missing.
+Collect raw feedback; what excites them, what confuses them, what’s missing.

 **6. Iterate and improve**
 Use those insights to refine your product.
 Keep looping back until you see genuine excitement, repeat usage, and willingness to pay.